Research and Innovation

 Improving human health and safety

 Bioengineering at LLNL involves analysis of and intervention in complex, biological systems with the aim of supporting the Lab’s mission.
-Bioengineering enables transformational solutions to counter biological threats and increase national resilience.
+From modeling antibodies’ potential to anticipating bioterrorism, Bioengineering enables transformational solutions to counter biological threats and increase national resilience.

 Advanced Manufacturing and Materials Engineering